Google I/O 2026 Unveils AI Search Box, Agents, and Custom Apps

 Custom AI Apps for Everyone

-In a surprise announcement, Google revealed a new platform called “Gemini Apps,” a no-code builder that lets users create custom AI assistants for specific tasks.
-Think GPTs but deeply integrated with Google’s ecosystem: a restaurant recommendation app that pulls from Maps and reviews; a travel planner that monitors flight prices and sends alerts; a study coach that quizzes you on uploaded notes.
+Google also revealed "Gemini Apps," a no-code builder that lets users create custom AI assistants for specific tasks.
+Think GPTs but deeply integrated with Google's ecosystem: a restaurant recommendation app that pulls from Maps and reviews; a travel planner that monitors flight prices and sends alerts; a study coach that quizzes you on uploaded notes.
 These apps can be shared publicly or kept private, and they can invoke Google services like Gmail, Calendar, and Drive with user permission.

 Gemini Apps will work inside Search, on Android, and in Chrome, making them instantly accessible to billions of users.
 Google said it will offer a marketplace for curated apps, and developers will eventually be able to monetize them through the Play Store.